hechtus/squeezebox-googlemusic/README.md

 1. Go to the plug-in settings page and set your Google username and password for the Google Music plug-in.
+2. You must already have an Android device registered for Google Play Music.
+If so, the mobile device ID will be filled in automatically.
-2. You will find the plug-in in the 'My Apps' section of the squeezebox menu.
+3. You will find the plug-in in the 'My Apps' section of the squeezebox menu.

 Project resources